tannerdolby/eleventy-plugin-sharp-respimg/README.md

 ## TODO
 - [ ] Allow the widths parameter to be an array of values rather than an object.
-- [ ] If an image is smaller than the largest specified width value, figure out whether the image should be resized, as I don't want a small image transformed into larger dimensions than the intrinsic size.
+- [ ] If an image is smaller than the largest specified width value, decide if the image should be resized, as I don't want a small image transformed into larger dimensions than the intrinsic size.
-- [ ] I have set the quality at `quality: 85`, maybe allow `quality` to be an optional param if you need very high quality images.
+- [ ] Image quality is set at `quality: 85`, maybe allow `quality` to be an optional param if you need very high quality images.

 ## Other Responsive Image Plugins
 - [eleventy-img](https://github.com/11ty/eleventy-img)